fuse-box/fuse-box/docs/plugin-api.md

 Please be patient! __Documentation is in progress__.

+## Alternative content

+If for some reason we want to preserve file contents for a later reuse and override the output, we can use `file.alternativeContent` which affects directly bundling process over [here](https://github.com/fuse-box/fuse-box/blob/96b646a632f886f296a533ccf4c45f436cf443f3/src/BundleSource.ts#L133)

+It can be use for the [concat](concat-file) technique for example

 ## Concat files

 It is possible to concat files into one using the plugin API.
 There is [ConcatPlugin](https://github.com/fuse-box/fuse-box/blob/master/src/plugins/ConcatPlugin.ts#L51) which serves as an example for the subject.